wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-session-state-caching.md

     if (objValue != null)
        strValue = (string)objValue;

-You can also use the Redis Cache to cache objects in your web app.
+You can also use the Redis Cache to cache objects in your web site.
 For more info, see [MVC movie app with Azure Redis Cache in 15 minutes](http://azure.microsoft.com/blog/2014/06/05/mvc-movie-app-with-azure-redis-cache-in-15-minutes/).
 For more details about how to use ASP.NET session state, see [ASP.NET Session State Overview][].

   [installed the latest]: /downloads/?sdk=net